Snowboarders gather at slopes to honor late visionary

 STOWE, Vt.
 (AP) — Snowboarders are taking turns down a Vermont mountain on the opening day of the season as a tribute to a pioneer in the sport who died this week.

-Jake Burton Carpenter died Wednesday of complications from a relapse of cancer.
+Jake Burton Carpenter died Wednesday of cancer complications.
 He had founded Burton Snowboards in Vermont.

 Employees boarded a chairlift Friday at Snow Mountain Resort in the rain to ride to the top for a ceremony.
 They then took turns down the mountain.